-Basic types You can enter basic types like string, int, double, or boolean on the command line.

-List types You can provide the same option multiple times on the command line and

-DCLI treats it as a list.
+Basic types You can provide basic types like string, int, double, or boolean on the command line.
+List types You can provide the same option multiple times on the command line and DCLI treats it as a list.

-Currently supported output formatter types are simple, xml, html, table, csv and json.
-You can change the output format by passing the formatter option to DCLI.
+The currently supported output formatter types are yaml, json, table, csv, html, xml, yamlc, jsonc, htmlc, and xmlc.
+You can change the output format by passing the +formatter option to DCLI.

-For scripting purposes DCLI returns a non-zero error code for an unsuccessful command.
+For scripting purposes, DCLI returns a non-zero error code for an unsuccessful command.
 To see the last command status in interactive mode, run the \$? command.